Gabriel Aubry (racing driver)

-Gabriel Aubry (born 3 April 1998) is a French racing driver who last competed in the World Endurance Championship for Vector Sport.
+Gabriel Aubry (born 3 April 1998) is a French former racing driver who last competed in the World Endurance Championship for Vector Sport.
 He is a stalwart of the LMP2 category, having taken a runner-up spot for Jackie Chan DC Racing in the 2018–19 WEC season before competing in the IMSA SportsCar Championship and the European Le Mans Series.

 Early career

 Karting

 Born in Saint Germain-en-Laye, Aubry began karting in 2008 at the age of eleven, partaking in events across Europe.
 One of his karting achievements was the third place in the KFJ class of the Andrea Margutti Trophy, when he finished ahead of such drivers as Jehan Daruvala and Lando Norris.

 Formula 4

 In 2015, Aubry graduated to single-seaters.
 He competed in the French F4 Championship, where he won Hungaroring race and had another nine podium finishes.
 As a result, he finished in the top-three in the overall standings and as runner-up in the International F4 Championship standings.